gregcaporaso/qdr-issue14/README.md

 ## Citing

-If you use any of the data or code included in this repository, please cite as: *Greengenes 85% OTU PyNAST alignment appears to be a suitable replacement for the Greengenes Core Set template alignment for use with PyNAST.
+If you use any of the data or code included in this repository, please cite as: *Non-peer-reviewed analysis: Greengenes 85% OTU PyNAST alignment appears to be a suitable replacement for the Greengenes Core Set template alignment for use with PyNAST.
 J Gregory Caporaso (2015, DOI: ``include DOI listed above``).*